hkmangla/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

   I adjusted the architecture by removing one layer of the convolution which were cauing the overfitting.
 I also added the dropout in fully connected layers.
 Adding the dropout also helps to remove the overfitting.
+I also increased the depth of the convolution layer filter to extract the more features from the images.

 * Which parameters were tuned?
 How were they adjusted and why?